c-rizz/lr_gym/README.md

 # Gazebo Gym Environment

-This repository provides a demo setup which uses Gazebo and ROS to simulate a cart-pole task that implements the python OpenAI gym environment interface.
+This repository provides a demo setup which implements the python OpenAI gym environment interface using Gazebo and ROS.

+Two different environments are included: a Cartpole environment and a Hopper environment.

 ## Setup
 This repository requires ROS Melodic and python3.6 or later.